brianmichel/Framework-dSYM-test/README.md

 ## Without Frameworks
 1. Remove the `use_frameworks!` line from the `Podfile`
 2. Run `pod install`
-3. Run `be gym --scheme Frameworks-dSYMs`
+3. Run `bundle exec gym --scheme Frameworks-dSYMs`

 After the archive has been created you should see a log message that looks a bit like...